chaberko-lbbe/clec-poolseq/README.md

 The initial delta (δ) of the distribution of the yij proposal (-d0yij parameter) is generally 1/5 of the size of the smallest pool: 30/5=6.
 We followed BayPass pipeline for pool-seq data.

-We are looking for markers with C2 value significantly different from 0 (low p-value), which means that those markers are associated with the population ecotype (here, field vs lab strains).
-Since Bayes Factor (BF) measures the likelihood of a model under selection, we also track high BF.
+We were looking for markers with C2 value significantly different from 0 (low p-value), which means that those markers are associated with the population ecotype (here, field vs lab strains).
+Since Bayes Factor (BF) measures the likelihood of a model under selection, we also tracked high BF.

-The resulting C2 contrasts (and BF) might then be plotted (and compared) as follows:
+We then merged two of output files together: poolfstatdata_220321_summary_contrast_snpdet.out and poolfstatdata_220321_summary_betai_reg_snpdet.out
+> /your-path/PoolSeq_Clec/BayPass/baypass_220321_results.txt")

+### SNPs under selection with contrast between phenotypes (BayPass)

+We performed a contrast analysis to identify SNPs associated with populations ecotypes.
+This trait (populations' ecotype) being binary, we can use C2 statistic (Olazcuaga et al., 2019) to identify those SNPs, rather than parametric models used to estimates Bayes' Factor (BF).

+### Selecting alternative alleles